chimbori/butterfly/README.md

 3. There is no step 3.

-Test your Butterfly installation by using your original page URL on any social platform.
+Test your Butterfly installation by posting your original page URL on any social platform.

-Butterfly works well with static sites as well as dynamically-generated sites.
-If you can put a `<div>` on your page, you can use Butterfly.
+Butterfly works well with static sites (using any static site generator) as well as dynamically-generated sites (using any CMS or platform).

 ### If you can put a `<div>` on your page, you can use Butterfly!